I grew up in Perth's eastern suburbs, spending most of my time in Guildford, Midland & Woodbridge.

 Spent two and half years with Australia's largest private construction company, BGC, with a focus on financial strategies for the residential and hotel division.
 Spent the 2015/16 summer on two hotel sites as a concrete form-worker as part of professional development.

-I was elected to 40th Parliament in March 2017.
+I was elected to the District of Dawesville in March 2017.

 Michelle and I got married in February 2018 at St George's Cathedral, in Perth.
 We live in Halls Head (Seascapes) and hope to start a family in time.